atoates/router_logger/PROPERTY-SEARCH-GUIDE.md

 **GET** `/api/clickup/properties/:listId?search=beach`

-Returns all tasks where Type = "property" from the specified list.
+Returns all tasks where Task Type = "Property" from the specified list.

 **Parameters:**
 - `listId` (required) - The ClickUp list ID to search in